windstormer/Intel_Iot_hackathon/README.md

 Feature of the project
 ===============================
--Touch Sensor trigger RED LED
+1. Touch Sensor trigger RED LED
--When press down the button we will show current time on LCD
+2. When press down the button we will show current time on LCD

 Local Temperature Node.js IoT App